- Start dateSeptember 2018

 - Film producer Lord Puttnam launches LCC Screen School with a message for creatives in Brexit and Trump era

 - MA students from across LCC’s Design School take their collaborative game project TACENDA to the prestigious Dare To Be Digital festival in Dundee

 Animation at LCC is taught as a broad and experimental visual practice in the context of communication design.
 With new technologies changing how we make, understand and experience animation, students are encouraged to test boundaries and look at animation in many forms and in many ways.

 MA Animation explores both the theory and practice of animation aiming to give you the tools to be able to express creative ideas using a broad range of experimental visual media.
 You will investigate the production of animation in an era with unparalleled opportunities for skilled visual communicators.

 The central ethos of the course is to give you enough freedom and guidance to test and discover creative ideas within a critical framework in balance with developing the accomplished production skills across 2D, 2.5D, 3D, stop-motion and drawn animation, to realise your creative goals.

-You will develop skills in narrative storytelling and interpreting ideas for the flat screen and you'll also be encouraged to work across multiple formats, exploring how animation can be used in different contexts such as in the fine arts i.e. installation and in digital media, exploring the online, mobile and interactive opportunities for animation practice.
+You will develop skills in narrative storytelling and interpreting ideas for the flat screen and you'll also be encouraged to work across multiple formats.
+You'll explore how animation can be used in different contexts, such as in the fine arts installation as well as in digital media – exploring the online, mobile and interactive opportunities for animation practice.